Network Access Control

 Global scope

-Setting a Network Access Control List on the global scope restricts all endpoints listed above.
-If you set a global restriction, only IPs in the global allowlist will be able to access any scope that does not have its own scope-specific rule.
+Setting a Network Access Control List on the Global scope restricts all endpoints listed above.
+If you set a global restriction, only IP addresses in the global allowlist will be able to access any scope that does not have its own scope-specific rule.

 Usage